Louvières-en-Auge

 Louvières-en-Auge (/fr/, literally Louvières in Auge) is a commune in the Orne department in north-western France.

 The closest airport to Louvieres-en-Auge is Deauville Airport (56 km).

+Geography

+Louvières-en-Auge is made up of the following collection of villages and hamlets, Le Fontenil and Louvières-en-Auge.

+A stream, Ruisseau du Guerard, flows through the commune.